 Using an Indoor Air Conditioner Cover will keep your home warm and your electric bills low.
 Another option is to remove the unit from your window.
 However, it can be difficult to remove without damaging it, and then you have to figure out a safe place to store it.
 Come springtime, you'll once again have to struggle to safely and correctly install it.

 When not in use, your interior air conditioner can be an eyesore.
-Using a decorative indoor air conditioner cover provides both protection and aesthetic appeal, especially during winter holidays.
+Using a decorative indoor air conditioner cover provides both protection and aesthetic appeal, especially during the winter holidays.

 What are the Risks of Covering My Air Conditioner?